\"Writing.Com

 “Probably a small animal,” I said as I threw another log onto the fire for more light.
 “It could be a raccoon, or maybe even a deer coming down to drink at the lake.”

-The snap of a dead branch turned me around in time to see a shadowed-figure coming out of the darkness toward our campfire.
+The snap of a dead branch turned me around in time to see a shadowed figure coming out of the darkness toward our campfire.

 “Who’s there?”
 I shouted out even as I stood.

-“Well, well, well” said a graveled old voice, “just looky here, Bandit.
+“Well, well, well,” said a graveled old voice, “just looky here, Bandit.
 We got's us some trespassers.”

-A short man, about the size of a dwarf came forward into the light of the fire.
+A short man, about the size of a dwarf, came forward into the light of the fire.
 He wore a black cowboy hat with a band of silver metal around it that flickered with firelight.
-His long dreadlocks were matted and silver-white; his clothes dirty, tattered, and thickly layered.
+His long dreadlocks were matted and silver-white; his clothes were dirty, tattered, and thickly layered.
 He carried a walking stick in his right hand that stood taller than he was and appeared to have intricate carvings running up and down its length.
 He wore an unkempt beard with what looked like the bones of small animals entwined within it, and his skin was the color and texture of a raisin.

 People just didn’t walk up on you at night in the middle of the woods without flashing a light or giving a holler of warning.
 This man had done neither, and I didn’t like that.
 As he approached, I instinctively found myself looking around for something I could use as a weapon.